aathornburg/lift-tracker/README.md

 - ~~Make +/- butons on lifts actually update DB~~
 - Move the Add Lift labels into their input boxes (to be moved on focus/hover)
 - Create an input box for Reps and show that info in the Recent Lifts section (and update DB, of course!)
+- Create a reusable add button (attribute directive?) (since the add workouts and add lift buttons are very similar)
 - Add CSS to show when a button has been focused (vs. hovered)
 - Add CSS to show which page you're currently on (change nav bar)
 - Create workouts page